keystonejs/keystone/README.md

 * The new version is not being published to npm at the moment; the goal here is to develop keystone itself, not build projects with it (at this stage).

 * And it probably goes without saying, but **please do not publish any of this code publicly or share preview urls** until @JedWatson does.
+The project is MIT licensed in anticipation of a future release, so this is not a legal restriction, but a friendly request.

 ## Demo